constantinhager/LearningDevOps/Ansible/README.md

 ## Install Ansible

-Ansible is not multiplatform and can therefore only be installed on the following OSes:
+Ansible is not multi platform and can therefore only be installed on the following OSes:

 - Red Hat
 - Debian